intel/cluster-management-toolkit/docs/Prerequisites.md

 # Pre-requisites / tested platforms for the toolkit

-The installer, `cmt-install` has only been tested on Debian and Ubuntu.
+The installer, `cmt-install` has only been tested on Debian, Ubuntu, and openSUSE/SLES.
-Any up to date Debian-derivative is likely work.
+Any up to date Debian-derivative is likely work, but openSUSE 15/SLES 15 should work too, as long as python38 or later is installed.

 If the dependencies are installed manually, any distro or self-compiled system that provides recent enough versions of all pre-requisites should be expected to work.